stephber/go_sim_py/README.md

-## Simulation go1 quadropted robot in gazebo Ignition
+## Simulation quadropted robots in gazebo sim

-### This builded and tested on ROS2 HUMBLE
+### This builded and tested on ROS2 JAZZY

 ### install dependenses: